vmware-archive/invoker-specification/request-reply.md

 ## Reply
 Upon successful invocation of the function, an invoker MUST attempt to serialize the result as an http response.
 What "successful" means depends on the target runtime and the function and its exact specification is beyond the scope of this specification.
 An invoker SHOULD interpret success / failure in an idiomatic way to the best extent possible though.

-In case of success, an invoker MUST select a MIME type according to the semantics of the `Accept` header, as defined in [rfc 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) and serialize the function result using that MIME type, and it MUST set the reponse's `Content-Type` header to the selected MIME type.
+In case of success, an invoker MUST select a MIME type according to the semantics of the `Accept` and `Accept-Charset` headers, as defined in [rfc 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) and serialize the function result using that MIME type and charset, and it MUST set the reponse's `Content-Type` header to the selected MIME type and compatible charset.
 A successful invocation MUST result in a 200 response code.
 If no MIME type can be selected, an invoker SHOULD respond with an http 406 error code.
 If an error happens while serializing the result, it must reply with a 5xx error code.

 In case of unsuccessful function invocation, an invoker MUST reply with an http 5xx error code and it MAY provide details (such as a stacktrace) in the body of the http response.